Doron Almog: The Jewish Agency

 On July 10, 2022, Almog was appointed to lead the Jewish Agency for Israel as its chairman by the organisation's board of governors, filling a year-long vacancy left by the organisation's previous chair Isaac Herzog, who left the position in order to become President of Israel.

+Recognition

+In 2006 Almog was honored as one of the torchbearers in the national Israeli Independence Day ceremony.